 Before you buy a new home, whether it is not yet built, newly built, or an older home, it is important to research it thoroughly.
 For most people, buying a house or an apartment is the biggest investment they will make, so it's wise to go into it knowing as much as possible, including any defects or potential problems.

 When you purchase an older house you are likely to be buying into some problems.
 Homes that have been neglected can have problems with the structure, roof, plumbing, electrics and gas, which can pose a risk to the overall integrity of the building, as well as your safety and wellbeing after you move in.
 Even if the house has been well maintained, you can expect a few matters will need to be dealt with, even if it is simply a need for redecoration.

-For newer and newly built homes, the problem of weathertightness failure, or at the extreme end, a leaky building, has been a concern for some home owners.
+For newer and newly built homes, there is the potential problem of weathertightness failure or, at the extreme end, a leaky building.
 Some homes built in the period from early to mid 1990s until around 2003 have shown failures in construction, design, supervision and material installation.
 You need to take particular care if you are in the market to buy a home identified as being prone to leaking.

 - Flat or low pitched roofs